Project Pluto: Origins

 During the 1950s, the United States Air Force (USAF) considered the use of nuclear powered aircraft and missiles as part of its Aircraft Nuclear Propulsion project, which was coordinated by the Aircraft Nuclear Propulsion Office.
 Research into missiles was coordinated by its Missile Projects Branch.
-The concept of using a nuclear reactor to provide a heat source for a ramjet was explored by Frank E. Rom and Eldon W. Sams at the National Advisory Committee for Aeronautics Lewis Research Center in 1954 and 1955.
+The concept of using a shieldless nuclear reactor to provide a heat source for a ramjet was explored by Frank E. Rom and Eldon W. Sams at the National Advisory Committee for Aeronautics Lewis Research Center in 1954 and 1955.
 The principle behind the nuclear ramjet was relatively simple: motion of the vehicle pushed air in through the front of the vehicle (the ram effect).
-If a nuclear reactor heated the air, the hot air expanded at high speed out through a nozzle at the back, providing thrust.
+If a nuclear reactor heated the air, the hot air expanded at higher speed out through a nozzle at the back, providing thrust.

-At the time, the United States Atomic Energy Commission (AEC) was conducting studies of the use of a nuclear rocket as an upper stage of an intercontinental ballistic missile (ICBM) on behalf of the USAF.
+At the time, the United States Atomic Energy Commission (AEC) was conducting studies of the use of a nuclear thermal rocket as an upper stage of an intercontinental ballistic missile (ICBM) on behalf of the USAF.
 The AEC farmed this work out to its two rival atomic weapons laboratories, the Los Alamos Scientific Laboratory (LASL) in Los Alamos, New Mexico, and the Lawrence Radiation Laboratory at Livermore, California.
 By late 1956 improvements in nuclear weapon design had reduced the need for a nuclear upper stage, and the development effort was concentrated at LASL, where it became known as Project Rover.

 On 1 January 1957, the USAF and the AEC selected the Livermore Laboratory to study the design of a nuclear reactor to power ramjet engines.
 This research became known as Project Pluto.
 It was directed by Theodore C. (Ted) Merkle, leader of the Laboratory's R Division.